Expression Trees

 This is a feature that would allow you to compose a conditional expressions (to filter a data) when doing an operation in the database.
 This condition can be applied in both push/pull operations (i.e.: Insert, Delete, Update and Query).

-The support to the query objects are massive and well tested with high-quality.
-However, the Linq-Expression parser of the library is not as extensive as Entity Framework.
+The support to the query objects are massive, however, the Linq-Expression parser is not as extensive as other macro-ORMs.
 Therefore, we highly recommend to always use the QueryGroup and QueryField objects when composing a complex expression.

 Anonymous Type